Law Commission (England and Wales)

 In England and Wales the Law Commission (Comisiwn y Gyfraith) is an independent law commission set up by Parliament by the Law Commissions Act 1965 to keep the law of England and Wales under review and to recommend reforms.
-The organisation is headed by a Chairman (currently Sir Nicholas Green, a judge of the Court of Appeal) and four Law Commissioners.
+The organisation is headed by a Chair (a judge of the High Court or Court of Appeal, currently Sir Peter Fraser LJ) and four Law Commissioners.
 It proposes changes to the law that will make the law simpler, more accessible, fairer, modern and more cost-effective.
 It consults widely on its proposals and in the light of the responses to public consultation, it presents recommendations to the UK Parliament that, if legislated upon, would implement its law reform recommendations.
 The commission is part of the Commonwealth Association of Law Reform Agencies.

 Activities

 The Law Commissions Act 1965 requires the Law Commission to submit "programmes for the examination of different branches of the law" to the Lord Chancellor for his approval before undertaking new work.

 Every three or four years the Law Commission consults widely, asking for suggestions for projects to include in these programmes.

 Decisions about whether to include a project are based on: